VOLTTRON/volttron/README.md

       ssl certificate errors

    6. DataMover troubleshooting.
       a.
-If output from volttron.log is not as expected check for  ``{'alert_key': 'historian_not_publishing'}`` in the server node's volttron.log.
-Most likely cause is the historian is not running properly or credentials between client and server nodes was not set properly.
+If output from volttron.log is not as expected check for  ``{'alert_key': 'historian_not_publishing'}`` in the callee node's volttron.log.
+Most likely cause is the historian is not running properly or credentials between caller and callee nodes was not set properly.